WesselvanDam/website/content/thoughts/elections/index.md

 Even without doing a deep-dive into this theory, it becomes clear quickly that it may not be a perfect starting point for a new system, but it surely is entertaining to think about the opportunities, consequences and logistics that come with it.
 The Netherlands won't change its system anytime soon, so I expect I'll be once again voting for one out of roughly twenty parties to represent me for the upcoming four years this October/Novembeer, but perhaps we'll implement some improvements on a larger timescale.
 Until then, having governments fall every two years instead of finishing their terms is the closest I'll get to a more dynamic representation.

+**P.S.:** a day after posting this, Pieter Derks had [a nice rant](https://youtu.be/jWBuexEdZ_M?si=ZRDiSrB-tBfsaq_-) on Dutch radio which excellently reflects my exasparation regarding topical election hijacking.
+I highly recommend giving it a listen!

 [^1]: It appears that reading party programmes wasn't even an option for this polling question, although those might be incorporated in the category "party's campaign activities".